JavaScript API reference

 The message object includes the following keys:

 id — message ID.
-It can be used for further manipulations with the message.
+Used for further operations on the message.

 type — "agent" for agents’ messages, "visitor" for visitors’ messages, and "bot" for automated scripts.